A show that premiered in New York City at La MaMa Theatre.

 Light Design: Roberto Mazzaro

-And what if what was observing humanity was not us, inured to ourselves, but the eyes of an android?
+And what if what was observing humanity was not us, addicted to ourselves, but the eyes of an android?

 She awakens for the first time, totally unaware of the world around her.